King Arthur Baking Co.’s Remarkable Digital Transformation

 Meeting the Surge in Demand

-There was a nationwide run on flour that left grocery store shelves bare.
+A nationwide run on flour left grocery store shelves bare.
 Millions of bakers were counting on King Arthur to come through.

 To keep up with the onslaught of orders, the company quickly ramped up production, reworked its supply chain, and partnered with a second mill to get flour out to everyone who needed it.

-King Arthur became a support system for their worldwide online community of bakers, that went far beyond baking.
+King Arthur became a key support system for a global online community of bakers that extended far beyond just baking.

 Although the extreme spike in baking trends seen since the pandemic has eased, King Arthur reports baking levels are currently 25% to 30% higher than before the pandemic.